thomasnordquist/MQTT-Explorer/Readme.md

 ## Version 0.2.3

-MQTT Explorer is a comprehensive MQTT Client that provides a structured overview of your MQTT topics and makes working with devices/services on your broker dead-simple.
+MQTT Explorer is a comprehensive MQTT client that provides a structured overview of your MQTT topics and makes working with devices/services on your broker dead-simple.

 ### Features